TACCP and VACCP

 Many manufacturers will attend training because TACCP and VACCP are required for BRC Issue 7.
 But being able to identify, prevent and mitigate fraud within the supply chain has other far-reaching benefits.
 It will help to protect consumer and customer confidence in your brand.
 Also, it will protect public health from inferior or potentially dangerous ingredients (remember, supplier adulteration of ingredients could also mean that your product now contains allergens).
 Important from a business point of view, it will prevent financial losses caused by product recalls, or prosecution.

-Our next VACCP and TACCP workshops run on 26th and 27th September.
+Our VACCP and TACCP workshop.
 There are still some places left, so if you’d like to attend, please contact Claire.
-Tel 01756 700802 or click here to find out more.
+Tel 01756 700802